Nenkai/gt-modding-hub/docs/ps3/car_sound_editing.md

-# Sound Editing
+# Car Sound Editing

-Gran Turismo 5 and 6 both use a sound format called `ESGX` for their vehicle sounds.
+Gran Turismo 5 and 6 both use a sound format called [`ESGX`](../formats/audio/esgx_engine_sgx.md) for their vehicle sounds.
 This is an evolution of the ES (or ENGN) format used in the PS2-era Gran Turismo titles.

 ## Car Engine Sound Structure